-TABLE 3-2C.1 WATER QUALITY CRITERIA FOR WATER CLASSIFICATIONS Classification Parameter Class AA Class A Class B Microbiological For the taking of shellfish, Contaminants - exceed 14 per 100 ml with not more than 10 percent of samples exceeding 43 per 1 100 ml.
-For the protection of human n health from primary contact, the single sample maximum fo r enterococci may not exceed 70 colony forming units (CFU) per 100 ml.
-(TB ME ED 575, 2015) pH Units 7.7 - 8.5 7.7 - 8.5 6.5 - 8.5 Nutrient Material For all water, total nitrogen vary from natural condition T 1 Ratio of Total 11 - 27 percent 11 - 27 percent 6 - 18 Nitrogen to Total percent Phosphorus Total Phosphorus P < 0.025 mg/l < 0.025 mg/l < 0.050 (Except for Natural <0.023 mg/1 mg/l Causes) g/ 1 , Total Nitrogen as N \leq 0.400 mg/l \leq 0.400 mg/l \leq 0.800 (Except for Natural mg/l Causes) Dissolved Oxygen For all water, dissolved oxy • om natural (Except for Natural conditions by more than 25 percent.
-Causes) 6.0 mg/l or 75 percent of 5.0 mg/l 4.5 mg/l saturation, whichever is 3.0 mg/1 4.5 mg/1 greater Total Dissolved No change in channels, bas sin geometry, or influx of fresh Solids, Salinity, water shall be made that we • Currents isohaline patterns of more than 10 percent from the natural conditions, or that would otherwise adversely affect indigenous biota and natura Temperature Temperature shall not be al • atural conditions by more than 0.9 C (1.5 F).
+TABLE 3-2C.1 WATER QUALITY CRITERIA FOR WATER CLASSIFICATIONS Water Classification Parameter Class AA Class A Class B Microbiological For the taking of shellfish, Contaminants exceed 14 per 100 ml with samples exceeding 43 per 1 cent of For the protection of human n health from primary single sample maximum fo pH Units colony forming units (CFU 7.7 - 8.5 7.7 - 8.5 6.5 - 8.5 Nutrient Material Nutrient Material For all water, total nitrogen vary from natural condition Ratio of Total 11 - 27 percent 11 - 27 percent 6 - 18 Nitrogen to Total 11 - 27 percent 11 - 27 percent percent Phosphorus percent Thosphorus Total Phosphorus P $\leq 0.025 \text{ mg/l}$ $\leq 0.025 \text{ mg/l}$ < 0.050 (Except for Natural mg/l Causes) Total Nitrogen as N $\leq 0.400$ mg/l $\leq 0.400$ mg/l ≤ 0.800 (Except for Natural mg/l Causes) Dissolved Oxygen For all water, dissolved oxy om natural (Except for Natural conditions by more than 25 percent.
+Causes) 60 mg/l on 75 managet of 5 0 m ~ /l 1.5 m ~ /1 6.0 mg/l or 75 percent of saturation, whichever is 5.0 mg/l 4.5 mg/l greater Total Dissolved Solids, No change in channels, bas in geometry or influ x of fresh Salinity, Currents - Summy, Currents water shall be made that would cause permanent changes in isohaline patterns of more than 10 percent from the natural conditions, or that would otherwise adversely affect - • • • • • • • • • • • • • • • • • • • Temperature indigenous biota and natural sedimentary patterns.
+Temperature shall not be allowed to vary from natural 1 conditions by more than 0.9

-TABLE 3-2C.1 WATER QUALITY CRITERIA FOR WATER CLASSIFICATIONS Water Classification Parameter Class AA Class A Class B Turbidity as Measured by Nephelometric Turbidity Units (NTU) ≤1 NTU ≤ 1 NTU ≤2 NTU Radioactive Materials Shall not exceed 1/30th of the maximum permissible limits established for continuous occupational exposure given in National Bureau of Standards Handbook No. 69.
+TABLE 3-2C.1 WATER QUALITY CRITERIA FOR WATER CLASSIFICATIONS Water Water Classification Parameter Class AA Class A Class B Turbidity as Measured by Nephelometric Turbidity Units (NTU) ≤1 NTU ≤ 1 NTU ≤2 NTU Radioactive Materials Shall not exceed 1/30th of the maximum permissible limits established for continuous occupational exposure given in National Bureau of Standards Handbook No. 69.
 No radionuclide or combination of radionuclides shall be present in amounts that would exceed the maximum permissible levels established under these regulations and listed in Appendix 3-2D.
 The concentration of radioactive materials in water shall not result in the accumulation of radioactivity in plants or animals that results in hazards to humans or aquatic life.
-Oil and Petroleum Products The concentration of oil or petroleum products in all waters shall not: Be detectable as a visible film, sheen, or discoloration of the surface or cause an objectionable odor Cause tainting of fish or other aquatic life, be injurious to the indigenous biota, or cause objectionable taste in drinking water Form an oil deposit on beaches or shorelines or on the bottom of a body of water.
+Oil and Petroleum Products The concentration of oil or shall not: Be detectable as a visible the surface or cause an Cause tainting of fish or the indigenous biota, or drinking water Form an oil deposit on bottom of a body of wa le film, sheen, or disconding to the aquatic life, be cause objectionable to beaches or shorelines oloration of injurious to